III. B North - East Region

 sector III.
 B - 1. a

-Use this route when you head to south direction (toward Elena, Veliko Tarnovo, Sofia and BG/TU & BG/GR borders: road N501).
+Use this route when you head south direction (towards Elena, Veliko Tarnovo, Sofia and BG/TU & BG/GR borders: road N501).

-Further I will post several maps, I think it is easy to find the road N501 looking all them one by one.
+Further I will post several maps, I think it is easy to find the road N501 looking at them one by one.

-Just after the bridge, you have to leave the transit road E85 (N2, E70) and enter into the town in its industrial zone.
+Just after the bridge, you have to leave the road E85 (N2, E70) and enter its industrial zone.

 sector III.
 B - 1. b

-It will be very nice, if you find out and enter in the town garden located along Danube River.
-You can use different park lanes, you can pedal closer to Danube River.
+Consider visiting the town garden located along Danube River.
+You can use different park lanes.
+You can pedal closer to Danube River.

-In the park is located the National Transport Museum, there are a lot of specimens of old steam engines in the park.
+In the park is located the National Transport Museum, there are a lot of old steam engines in the park to see.

 https://en.wikipedia.org/wiki/